kitao/divsugar/README.md

   .appendTo(scn);
 ```

-DivSugar provides the task system, which calls the onUpdate method of the registered tasks in every frame.
+DivSugar provides the `Task`, which calls the `onUpdate` method of the registered tasks in every frame.
-It also calls the onDestroy method when the task is destroyed.
+It also calls the `onDestroy` method when the task is destroyed.

 ```javascript
 var task = new DivSugar.Task('someTask').appendTo(DivSugar.rootTask);